UpalBarua/wellup-wdr/basics-of-css.md

 ---

-Feel free to adjust the content based on your teaching style and the level of your students.
-Happy teaching!

----

-Title: Enhancing Web Navigation: CSS Styling for Links and Lists
+## Enhancing Web Navigation: CSS Styling for Links and Lists

 **Introduction:**

-Good [morning/afternoon/evening], everyone!
-Today, we're diving into the realm of CSS styling for links and lists.
 Links are essential for navigation, while lists help organize content effectively.
 By mastering CSS techniques for styling links and lists, you can improve the usability and aesthetics of your web designs.
 Let's explore how to enhance web navigation through creative styling.

 **1. Styling Links:**